 Option 2: Medicare Supplement Plan

 One of the other options you have is switching back to Original Medicare and applying for a Medicare Supplement plan.
 Normally when applying for a Medigap plan outside of your Open Enrollment Period, you would have to answer health questions.
-In this case, because Cost Plan enrollees are being forced to switch plans, you will have a dedicated period where you will be able to enroll in a Medicare Supplement plan without having to answer any health questions.
-This Period begins November 2, 2018 and ends March 4, 2019.
+In this case, however, because of Cost Plan enrollees being forced to switch plans, you will have a dedicated period where you will be able to enroll in a Medicare Supplement plan without having to answer any health questions.
+This Period begins November 2nd and ends March 4thof 2019.

 To avoid penalties, beneficiaries should enroll in a stand-alone Part D drug plan if going with anything other than a Medicare Advantage plan.

-If you still find this confusing, you are not alone!
-Give us a call at (512) 900-3008 or fill out a form on our Contact Us page and we can help you through this transition.
+If you still find this confusing you are not alone!
+So give us a call at (512) 900-3008 or contact us and we can help you through this transition.